 Oh Yeah; Bungle Low; Blue Ray; Kemp; Why Not?; Quompot; Tone L; At Another Time.

-Mark Helias: bass; Gerry Hemingway: drums; Ray Anderson: trombone; Jason Moran: piano (CD 1: tracks 2, 5 ,7); Joe Lovano: tenor saxophone (CD 1, track 3; CD 2: tracks 1, 3).
+Mark Helias: bass; Gerry Hemingway: drums; Ray Anderson: trombone.
+Guests: Jason Moran: piano (CD 1, tracks 2, 5 ,7); Joe Lovano: tenor saxophone (CD 1, track 3; CD 2 tracks 1, 3).